 Early on, a Steering Committee (SC) of key stakeholders was formed to offer advice and support for the feasibility study.
 The twelve members were selected based on their organization/agency ties to the project, subject-area expertise or interests, and/or knowledge of the study area.
-Four meetings were held with the committee at the Newport Township Recreation Area: September 17, 2020; April 4, 2021; June 16, 2021; and [\\\DATE\\\].
+Three meetings were held with the committee at the Newport Township Recreation Area on September 17, 2020, April 4, 2021, and June 16, 2021 (Figure 25); and one at EC's offices (November 9, 2022).
 The study team had smaller/individual meetings with members about specific items.
 The SC's comments, concerns, and recommendations were then integrated into the planning process.
 SC members are recognized in the Acknowledgements.